 Acquiring an investment property requires capital – not just for the purchase itself but also for the down payment.
-If you need down payment money to purchase investment property in Dallas, here’s what you can do to get it.
+If you need down payment money to purchase investment property in Fort Worth, here’s what you can do to get it.

 If you’re planning on acquiring an investment property you need the money.
 If you’re getting a loan or seller financing to acquire the property then the lender is lending you some of the money for it but chances are, you’ll need to provide a down payment upfront first.